itsAnchorpoint/Chernobyl-Relay-Chat/README.md

+# DISCLAIMER
+Original mod by TKGP.
+Please, hit me up if you are against me trying to revive this project and want me to shut it down!

 # Chernobyl Relay Chat Rebirth
 An IRC-based chat app for Anomaly, originally developed by TKGP for CoC.
 Features an independent client as well as in-game chat, automatic death messages, and compatibility with all other addons.